saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 2. CT images are automatically transferred to the hospital PACS.
 3. NeuroTriage AI analyzes the study in the background without requiring any user interaction.
 4. The AI predicts the likelihood of intracranial hemorrhage and estimates its confidence.
-5. The PACS worklist is reprioritized based on the AI assessment and confidence level.
+5. The PACS worklist is reprioritized using the AI assessment and model confidence to ensure that clinically urgent and uncertain cases receive earlier review.
 6. The radiologist reviews studies in priority order.
 7. When a study is opened, NeuroTriage AI displays its assessment, confidence level, and supporting visual explanation.
 8. The radiologist confirms, overrides, or rejects the AI recommendation.
 9. Radiologist feedback is captured to support future model improvement.

-This workflow improves emergency case prioritization without disrupting the existing clinical process.
+This workflow improves emergency case prioritization while preserving the existing clinical workflow and ensuring that the radiologist remains responsible for all diagnostic decisions.

+---

 ### Current Workflow

-This diagram demonstrates the existing emergency radiology workflow.
+The following diagram illustrates the existing emergency radiology workflow, where CT studies are typically reviewed sequentially without AI-assisted prioritization.

 ![Current Workflow](images/current-workflow.svg)

 *Figure 1.
 Current emergency radiology workflow.*

+---

-## Diagram 2 – Proposed Workflow
+### Proposed AI-Assisted Workflow

-This diagram demonstrates the proposed emergency radiology workflow.
+The following diagram illustrates how NeuroTriage AI integrates into the existing workflow by automatically prioritizing suspected intracranial hemorrhage cases while preserving clinician oversight.

 ![Proposed Workflow](images/proposed_workflow.svg)

 *Figure 2.
-Proposed emergency radiology workflow.*
+AI-assisted emergency radiology workflow.*

 ---

 ## Wireframes / Screens

-The MVP consists of two primary interfaces.
+The MVP consists of two primary interfaces that integrate directly into the existing PACS environment.

 ### Screen 1 – Prioritized PACS Worklist